Quadratic Base Change and the Analytic Continuation of the Asai L-function: A new Trace formula approach: Taking Geometric side of Trace formula

 \section{Taking Geometric side of Trace formula}

-In this section, we rewrite the left hand side of Theorem \ref{theo} and discuss what the next sections will involve.
+In this section we rewrite the left hand side of Theorem \ref{theo} and discuss what manipulations are taken in the following sections.
 Using the Kuznetsov formula the left hand side of Theorem \ref{theo} equals,

 We now break up the Kloosterman sums and gather all the $n$-terms.
-We can do this because $c$ and $n$ sum are finite due to the support of $g$ and $V.$
+We can do this because the $c$ and $n$ sum are finite due to the support of $g$ and $V.$ We have

 where $\overline{x}$ is the multiplicative inverse of $x(c).$